-- (1) The Commission may vary the terms or conditions of a water industry entity's licence by written notice to the entity. - (2) A variation under subsection (1) may only be made- - (a) on application by the water industry entity or with the water industry entity's agreement; or - (b) after giving the water industry entity reasonable notice of the proposed variation and allowing the entity a reasonable opportunity to make representations about the proposed variation. - (3) The conditions of a licence prescribed by the regulations may be varied from time to time by further regulations.

-(4) The conditions of a licence may be varied by the addition, substitution or deletion of one or more conditions.
+- (1) The Commission may vary the terms or conditions of a water industry entity's licence by written notice to the entity. - (2) A variation under subsection (1) may only be made- - (a) on application by the water industry entity or with the water industry entity's agreement; or - (b) after giving the water industry entity reasonable notice of the proposed variation and allowing the entity a reasonable opportunity to make representations about the proposed variation (and giving due consideration to any such representations). - (3) The conditions of a licence prescribed by the regulations may be varied from time to time by further regulations. - (4) The conditions of a licence may be varied by the addition, substitution or deletion of one or more conditions.